TyphonLang/TnClipse/README.md

-# TnClipse
+# TnClipse Feature

-An Eclipse plugin for the Typhon language.
+This repository contains the source for TnClipse's feature.